elifcyildirim/patterns_in_road_accidents/README.md

 ![Metrics_of_the_Top_performing_models.PNG](images/Metrics_of_the_Top_performing_models.PNG)

-It is possible to predict whether a road accident in the U.K. will result in severe or slight consequences based on
+The best performing model predicts whether a road accident in the U.K. will result in severe or slight consequences based on:

 1. attributes of the road (speed limit, light conditions, road type, second road class, urban/rural area, easting/northing),